X8X-XZDX/VALVE-3RD-TURN/README.md

 If you want to help, and make a real change, please, contribute.

-## FAQ:

-### Q Is this #KillValve?

-### A This is an effort to stop corporate rot of a company half built out of its userbase's contributions

-### Q How can I help?

-### A Add to the github

-### Q Why github?

-### A The original creator of this project, XZDX, does not want fame, fortune, or power.
-They want to be able to buy a steam deck some day, from VALVE, not SGG-Owned Valve, or anyother possible buyout.

 #FREEVALVE  https://discord.gg/q7RYfmje
 https://steamcommunity.com/app/440/discussions/0/4406290986178481007/

 # If you are here, you are a Valve End-User who wants to see Valve do better.